Common Minke Whale

 Life history

-Common minke whales reach sexual maturity at 5–7 years of age (NAMMCO 1999, Haug et al. 2011) and can live as long as 42 years in the North Atlantic (Audunsson et al. 2013).
-They are essentially annual breeders, with most mature females becoming pregnant every year.
-Mating occurs in the late winter and gestation lasts about 10 months, with calves born in low latitudes during the winter (Martin et al. 1990).
-While the mating strategies of common minke whales are not well known, there is evidence of sexual segregation during the summer, with the larger females reaching higher latitudes than the smaller males.
-This has implications for management, as much of the catch in northern areas can be composed of females.
-For example, the proportion of females in the coastal West Greenland harvest ranges between 71–78% (Laidre et al. 2009).
+Common minke whales reach sexual maturity at 5–7 years of age (Haug et al., 2011; NAMMCO, 1999) and can live up to 42 years in the North Atlantic (Audunsson et al., 2013).
+They are essentially annual breeders, with most mature females becoming pregnant each year.
+Mating takes place in late winter, and gestation lasts about 10 months, with calves born in low-latitude regions during the winter (Martin et al., 1990).

 Feeding

-Like other baleen whales, common minke whales arrive in their summer feeding areas in a relatively lean condition but accumulate blubber rapidly over the summer.
-Using data from whales taken in the Icelandic common minke whale harvest, Christiansen et al. (2013) determined that mature common minke whales accumulated about 0.5 cubic metres, or nearly half a tonne, of blubber over the summer feeding season.
-This blubber serves as an energy store for migration and reproduction in southern areas where less food is available for common minke whales.
+areas in a lean condition but accumulate blubber rapidly during the summer.
+Blubber accumulation has been shown to reflect prey availability and ecosystem health, with notable fluctuations in thickness linked to prey dynamics such as Northeast Arctic cod stocks (Solvang et al., 2022).
+Using data from whales taken during Iceland’s common minke whale harvest, Christiansen et al. (2013) estimated that mature common minke whales accumulate around 0.5 cubic metres—nearly half a tonne—of blubber over the summer feeding season.
+This blubber serves as an energy reserve for migration and reproduction in southern regions, where food is less abundanT.

 Multi-species interactions

-Common minke whales are very important predators in the marine ecosystem, particularly in the Northeast and Central Atlantic stock areas.
-They are estimated to consume more than 1.8 million tonnes of prey annually in the northern northeast Atlantic stock area (NAMMCO 1998), much of which is commercially important species of fish such as herring, cod and haddock.
-This consumption is similar in magnitude to the total commercial fishery for pelagic fish in the area (Toresen et al. 1998).
+Common minke whales play a significant role as predators in the marine ecosystem, particularly in the Northeast and Central Atlantic stock areas.
+They are estimated to consume over 1.8 million tonnes of prey annually in the northern Northeast Atlantic stock area (NAMMCO, 1998), much of which includes commercially important fish species such as herring, cod, and haddock.
+This level of consumption is comparable to the total commercial fishery for pelagic fish in the area (Toresen et al., 1998).

 Predation

-Common minke whales are themselves preyed upon by humans, killer whales (Orcinus orca), and perhaps by large sharks in southern latitudes.
-Numerous instances of killer whale predation have been observed (e.g., Ford et al. 2005).
-Pods of killer whales begin the hunt by chasing the common minke whale at speeds of 15-30 km/hr.
-In most cases, the common minke whale can maintain this speed for a longer time than the killer whales and gradually outdistances them.
-However, if the common minke whale is confined in a bay or otherwise unable to escape, the killer whales kill it by repeatedly ramming it or holding it underwater (Ford et al. 2005).
-The magnitude of killer whale predation on common minke whales and its importance at the population level is not known.
+Common minke whales are preyed upon by humans, killer whales (Orcinus orca), and potentially by large sharks in southern regions.
+Numerous instances of killer whale predation have been observed (e.g., Ford et al., 2005).
+Pods of killer whales begin their hunt by chasing common minke whales at speeds of 15–30 km/h.
+In most cases, common minke whales can maintain these speeds for longer periods than killer whales, eventually outdistancing them.
+However, if a common minke whale is confined in a bay or unable to escape, the killer whales kill it by ramming it repeatedly or holding it underwater (Ford et al., 2005).
+The extent of killer whale predation on common minke whales and its impact on their population is not yet known.

 Parasites and Epibiotics

-Common minke whales are a host to a number of internal and external parasites, as well as commensals and other epibiotic fauna.
-Off Iceland, indication of sea lamprey (Petromyzon marinus) attacks can be found on over half of the whales, while copepods such as Caligus elongatus and Pennella balaenopterae are also found on 10% of whales.
-The whale louse Cyamus balaenopterae, the pseudo-stalked barnacle (Xenobalanus globicipitis) and the goose barnacle (Conchoderma auritum) have also been observed (Ólafsdóttir and Shinn 2013).
+Common minke whales are hosts to various internal and external parasites, as well as commensals and epibiotic organisms.
+In waters off Iceland, more than half of the whales show evidence of attacks by sea lamprey (Petromyzon marinus).
+Approximately 10% of the population is affected by copepods such as Caligus elongatus and Pennella balaenopterae.
+Other observed epibiotic organisms include the whale louse (Cyamus balaenopterae), the pseudo-stalked barnacle (Xenobalanus globicipitis), and the goose barnacle (Conchoderma auritum) (Ólafsdóttir & Shinn, 2017).

 Distribution

-Like other baleen whales, common minke whales carry out extensive seasonal migrations, moving from wintering areas in the tropics or sub-tropics to higher latitude feeding areas in the summer (Horwood 1990).
-The wintering areas are not well described, however the few satellite tag applications that have encompassed the fall migration suggest that common minke whales summer in the northeast Atlantic and around Iceland, and spend the winter in the southern North Atlantic at latitudes below 30° N (IWC 2014a, Víkingsson and Heide-Jørgensen 2014).
+Like other baleen whales, common minke whales undertake extensive seasonal migrations, moving from wintering areas in tropical or subtropical regions to higher latitude feeding areas in the summer (Horwood, 1990).
+The wintering areas are not documented, but satellite tagging during autumn migrations suggests that common minke whales that summer in the northeast Atlantic and around Iceland spend winter in the southern North Atlantic at latitudes below 30°N (IWC, 2014a; Víkingsson & Heide-Jørgensen, 2014).
 Summering areas are well known from past whaling activities and more recent surveys.

 Management stocks

-North Atlantic common minke whales have been divided into three management stocks by the International Whaling Commission (IWC) (Donovan 1991) – the Northeast Atlantic (including the Barents, Norwegian and North seas); the Central Atlantic (including waters around Jan Mayen, Iceland and East Greenland); and the Western Atlantic (including West Greenland and the Canadian East Coast).
-These are also divided into smaller sub-stock areas (“small areas”).
-However, the original stock and sub-stock divisions were not based on extensive biological information and recent examination of genetic data has failed to provide clear evidence of stock structure amongst common minke whales in the North Atlantic (IWC 2014a,b).
+North Atlantic common minke whales have been divided into three management regions (referred to as “medium areas”) by the International Whaling Commission (IWC) (Donovan, 1991): the Northeast Atlantic (medium area E including the Barents, Norwegian, and North Seas), the Central Atlantic (medium area C covering waters around Jan Mayen, Iceland, and East Greenland), and the Western Atlantic (medium area W including West Greenland and the Canadian East Coast).
+The medium areas are further divided into smaller sub-stock areas, referred to as “small areas.”
+However, the original stock and sub-stock divisions were not based on extensive biological data, and recent genetic analyses have not provided clear evidence of stock structure among common minke whales in the North Atlantic (IWC, 2014a, b).

 Migration

-Estimates of the abundance of common minke and other species of whales in the North Atlantic have been based largely on sightings surveys conducted from ships and airplanes.
-The North Atlantic Sightings Surveys (NASS) provide a time-series of abundance estimates from 1987 to 2015, covering a large part of the North Atlantic.
-Norwegian “mosaic” surveys (NILS) cover most of the northeast Atlantic, surveying a portion of the area annually on a six-year rotation.
-Variation in distribution from year to year is incorporated into the variance of the resultant abundance estimate (Skaug et al. 2004).
+Estimates of the abundance of common minke whales, as well as other whale species in the North Atlantic, have primarily been derived from sightings surveys conducted from ships and aeroplanes to cover their summer feeding grounds.
+The North Atlantic Sightings Surveys (NASS) provide a time series of abundance estimates spanning from 1987 to 2015, covering a large portion of the North Atlantic.
+Norwegian “mosaic” surveys (NILS) cover most of the northeast Atlantic, with a portion of the area surveyed annually on a six-year rotation.
+Variation in distribution from year to year is accounted for in the variance of the resulting combined abundance estimates (Skaug et al., 2004).
+The most recent NASS survey was conducted in 2024 (results expected to be available in 2026) and will prolong the time series by nearly ten years.
+This will contribute to our understanding of minke whale trends in abundance.

-In addition, the European SCANS and CODA surveys, the Canadian component of T-NASS 2007 and NAISS 2016, and American SNESSA surveys have contributed to our knowledge of the abundance and distribution of common minke whales.
+Additional surveys, including the European SCANS and CODA surveys, the Canadian component of T-NASS 2007, NASS 2016, and American SNESSA surveys, have further contributed to our understanding of the abundance and distribution of common minke whales.
 Available abundance estimates by stock area are provided in the table below.

 Abundance of minke whale in the North Atlantic from NASS and associated surveys